4nd2in/discord-bot/README.md

 ---

 To run this project you need [Node.js](https://nodejs.org/en/) `v16.6.0` or higher installed.
-If you are new to [Discord.js](https://discord.js.org/#/) have a look at [Discord.js Guide](https://discordjs.guide/) which is very helful for getting started.
+If you are new to [Discord.js](https://discord.js.org/#/) have a look at [Discord.js Guide](https://discordjs.guide/) which is very helpful for getting started.

 ---